rish283/contrast/index.md

 Bachelor of Technology (2010 - 2014) - Vellore Institute of Technology, India.

-Reseach Interests: Kernel methods, Information Theoretic Learning, Machine Learning, Physics inspired methods for interpreting data and neural networks.
+**Reseach Interests:** Kernel methods, Information Theoretic Learning, Machine Learning, Physics inspired methods for interpreting data and neural networks.

 I am in the job market for research positions.
-Please reach out to me for such opprtunities broadly related to (but not limited to) areas such as robust AI, physics inspired AI, uncertainty in AI, representation learning, interpretable/explainable AI and trusted/safe AI research.
+Please reach out to me for opprtunities broadly related to (but not limited to) areas such as trusted/safe AI research, physics inspired AI, uncertainty in AI, representation learning, interpretable/explainable AI and robust AI research.

 Email: rish283@ufl.edu